statelyai/xstate/docs/guides/communication.md

   - a function that returns a `Promise`
   - a function that returns a "callback handler"
   - a function that returns an observable
-  - a string, which refers to any of the 4 listed options defined in this machine's `options.services`
+  - a string, which refers to any of the four listed options defined in this machine's `options.services`
   - an invoke source object <Badge text="4.12" />, which contains the source string in `{ type: src }`, as well as any other metadata.
 - `id` - the unique identifier for the invoked service
 - `onDone` - (optional) the [transition](./transitions.md) to be taken when: